ghajba/wp-editor/README.md

 Feel free to create issues and change requests.

 The application looks for the configuration file (containing wordpress endpoint, username, password) in your home folder under the name *wpedit.conf*.
 Optionally you can provide it per commandline argument.

 ## Usage
-    wpedit.py [-h] [-c CONFIG] [-m MDCONF] post_file
+    usage: wpedit.py [-h] [-c CONFIG] [-m MDCONF] [-l] post_file

     positional arguments:
     post_file             The full path of the input file to send to WordPress.
+                        If used with the '-l' option it is the full path of the folder to save the drafts from WordPress.

     optional arguments:
     -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         The full path of the configuration file storing the XML-RPC endpoint, username and password.
 Per default the application looks at your home folder and searches for wpedit.conf
     -m MDCONF, --mdconf MDCONF
                         The full path of the md-to-xml conversion-extension file
+    -l, --load            Loads all draft posts into the folder where the 'post_file' resides.
+The 'post_file' will not be sent to WordPress.

 ## File structure
 The markdown file is parsed and you can place special lines at the beginning of the text.
 These special lines have to start with **[** (square bracket).
 Once the parser encounters a line which does not start with **[** the resulting text is treated as the content of the article.